bansal623/ChicagoCrimeBigDataAnalysis/README.md

 This is how the whole analysis is performed.

 Saving the results in csv file and uploading the data in plotly library and make the graphs.

+## The complete Queries with all commands is also there in file named: Chaicago Dataset Queries.txt